danny-avila/LibreChat/docs/install/configuration/custom_config.md

 #### **serverless**

-!!! tip "endpoints / azureOpenAI / groups / {item} / serverless"
+!!! tip "endpoints / azureOpenAI / groups / {group_item} / serverless"

     > Indicates the use of a serverless inference endpoint for Azure OpenAI chat completions.